Cohort Objective

 Planned experiential immersions include:

-- Israel (*added value journey in Turkey and Greece at participant’s own cost)
+Israel (Turkey and Greece at participant’s own cost)

 Request Information